EOFY Offer: 90% off your plan for your first 3 months

 Profitability metrics

-You might also hear these metrics called profitability ratios.
+These metrics are also called profitability ratios.

 Gross profit margin